ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 5. Review the asynchronous flow in both the MockClaudeClient class and the fixture to ensure proper async/await usage.
 6. Investigate potential issues related to parallel test execution and fixture sharing.
 7. Run the test without parallel execution to isolate any pytest-xdist related issues.
+8. Review all initialization paths for the `messages` attribute to ensure consistency.

 ## Implementation Plan